-Day 19: Tuesday 25 May, Lincoln - Stamford - Cambridge
+Day 19: Tuesday 27 May, Lincoln - Stamford - Cambridge

-- Walking tour of Stamford - Pepys Library, Cambridge
+- Stamford: Morning tea - Pepys Library, Cambridge

 On our drive south today we stop off at the market town of Stamford.
 The BBC used Stamford, one of the finest medieval towns in England, as the town of Middlemarch in their version of George Eliot's novel of the same name.
 More recently it was used as the town of Meryton in the 2005 movie version of Pride and Prejudice.